H4NM/WhoYouCalling/README.md

 - Records TCPIP activities made by a processes (IPv4, IPv6 and localhost)
 - Creates a fullpacket capture .pcap file per process
 - Records DNS requests made by applications
+- Can apply strict filtering to .pcap to only record TCPIP activity being sent from the process
 - Can be automated with a specified timer to monitor network activites
 - Can ensure all monitoring is applied to all spawned child processes from the origintating executable.
 - Results can be exported to JSON